Who Are Email Spammers?

 Stopping spammers is unfortunately much harder than ending up on some list of email addresses sold to spammers, but there’s a lot you can do to significantly decrease the amount of spam you receive.

 For starters, you can block all senders of spam messages and use email filters to prevent suspicious emails from reaching your inbox.
-In Gmail, for example, all you have to do to train spammers is click the Spam button every time you encounter a spam message.
+In Gmail, for example, all you have to do to train spammers is click the Spam button every time you encounter a spam message (learn more about an email spam checker).

 If you can, don’t publish your address anywhere online and ask your friends and colleagues to keep it private.
 There are articles online describing how to spam spammers and arguing that sending spam messages to spammers is a great way how to fight back.
 The truth is that you should never ever respond to spam messages because that’s how spammers mark you as a priority target and focus their effort on you.
 What’s more, sending spam messages to anyone—including spammers—is illegal and could get you in serious trouble.